 To identify missing content and trigger a resend of a file, receiver SEs send a negative acknowledgement (NACK) message to the sender SE.
 NACK messages generated by many receiver SEs could generate more traffic than the sender can handle.
-The Cisco Internet Streamer CDS Release 2.5 software allows you to adjust the average interval between NACKs by configuring a NACK interval multiplier for an individual receiver SE.
+You can adjust the average interval between NACKs by configuring a NACK interval multiplier for an individual receiver SE.
 This value (an integer between 0.1 to 10) adjusts the default average NACK interval (the default is 20 minutes) by the value configured as the interval multiplier.
 For example, if you set the NACK interval multiplier to 3, the interval between NACKs becomes 20 minutes x 3, or 60 minutes.
 This adjustment can be made as needed by choosing Devices > Devices > Prepositioning > Distribution in the CDSM GUI.